ALehav1/ai-events/README.md

   - Fixed JavaScript counting logic that was incorrectly adding minor events to totals
   - Desktop and mobile now show consistent counts (76 US, 57 International)
   - Minor events are properly categorized but not double-counted in statistics
+  - **Note**: Mobile/desktop consistency fully resolved by ensuring index.html is synced with dist/report.html for Vercel deployment
 - **Event Statistics Display Refinement**: Improved clarity and visual consistency of event counts
   - Stats boxes now show only significant events (Flagship + Major) as the main count
   - Added breakdown showing "X Flagship + Y Major" with "(plus Z other)" below